-Armani held its Milan Fashion Week show in an empty theater due to coronavirus
+Armani holds Milan Fashion Week show in an empty theater because of coronavirus

 fashion

-Armani held its Milan Fashion Week show in an empty theater due to coronavirus
+Armani holds Milan Fashion Week show in an empty theater because of coronavirus

 Updated 24th February 2020